s-zhdanova/SilverScience/README.md

 # SilverLens
-The website for Montgomery Blair's printed science magazine SilverLens.
+The website for Montgomery Blair's printed science magazine SilverScience.
+Displays all past articles, including article submissions not chosen for print publication.